InoxicoDev/ELK.Spike/README.md

 This repository is purposed for learning and setting up a POC of hosting the [Elastic Stack](https://www.elastic.co/products) on a Windows kernel using [Docker](https://www.docker.com/).

+It was later updated so that it actually can run a version of ELK on Docker for a Windows Server environment which cannot use Hyper-V to host Linux containers.

 Special thanks to `Tim Wilde` for the [article](https://www.honeycomb.io/blog/2018/01/simple-structured-logging-with-nlog/) on how to setup NLog and Logstash and also to `SharpSeeEr` for the [repo](https://github.com/SharpSeeEr/Dockerfiles) which explains how to set up ELK on a Windows kernel in Docker.

 There is also a test C# application which uses [NLog.StructuredLogging.Json](https://github.com/justeat/NLog.StructuredLogging.Json) that can be used to log something against the Logstash instance hosted in Docker.

+## Disclaimer

+The author or his affiliates do not accept any responsibility for this repo or the Docker images built by it.
+Feel free to use for your own purposes and at own risk.

 ## Before you can start...